Business failure

 Business failure refers to a company ceasing operations following its inability to make a profit or to bring in enough revenue to cover its expenses.
 A profitable business can fail if it does not generate adequate cash flow to meet expenses.

 Reasons

 Businesses can fail as a result of wars, recessions, high taxation, high interest rates, excessive regulations, poor management decisions, insufficient marketing, inability to compete with other similar businesses, or a lack of interest from the public in the business's offerings.
 Some businesses may choose to shut down prior to an expected failure.
 Others may continue to operate until they are forced out by a court order.

-The Small Business Administration, in an article on small business failure, lists additional reasons for failure from Michael Ames' book on "Small Business Management":
+The United States Small Business Administration, in an article on small business failure, lists additional reasons for failure from Michael Ames' book on "Small Business Management":